Suggested searches...

 With programmes in North Kivu and Tanganyika, Concern Worldwide DRC is developing and implementing programmes along the full emergency continuum, ranging from rapid response and humanitarian assistance to early recovery assistance and development interventions.

-Concern’s objective is to alleviate poverty and hunger to provide high quality assistance through innovative programmes and with a strong focus on transforming existing gender norms and integrating protection principles.
+Concern’s objective is to alleviate poverty and hunger to provide high-quality assistance through innovative programmes with a strong focus on transforming existing gender norms and integrating protection principles.

-Supported with funding from Irish Aid, BHA, FCDO, ECHO, BMZ, SIDA and foundations, in 2020 Concern reached more than 400,000 of the most vulnerable people with emergency cash interventions, gender trainings, WASH, food security, livelihoods, nutrition, and shelter programmes
+Supported with funding from Irish Aid, BHA, FCDO, ECHO, BMZ, SIDA and private foundations, in 2022 Concern reached more than 800,000 of the most vulnerable people with emergency cash interventions, gender training, WASH, food security, livelihoods, nutrition, and shelter programmes.

 How we're helping in DRC